brandonasuncion/yugioh-ai/readme.md

 The prototype will be written in Python 3 with the aim to have the final version in C++ for better performance.

-Current status: a manual cli mode where input for both players is read from stdin

-Next step: replace one or both player with an AI that makes random moves
+`cli.py` is able to simulate a match between two AI that makes random moves.

 ## Install dependencies